Summer is here and UK holidaymakers are ready for their next big trip.

 Cuvva's temporary car insurance offers policies ranging from one hour up to a month.

-They're really handy if you only need insurance for a short period, like sharing a road trip journey.
+They're really handy if you only need insurance for a short period, like sharing a long drive with a friend.

-It only takes a few minutes to buy a temporary policy through the Cuvva app and set it to start straight away.
+It only takes a few minutes to get a quote.